Student Spotlight: Mike Else

 Else completed the project, earned a B in the class and then took Digital Illustration with Chu the following semester, finishing with an A.

 "I re-took all of my failed classes and passed them, leaving COD with a 3.4 GPA -- a significant improvement from the 0.4 GPA I had two years prior.
 It was in doing so that I took Music Theory with Tom Tallman twice and realized my honest and true love for music."

 Else is now a 2011 graduate from Columbia College Chicago, his dream school, with a bachelor's degree in Music Composition, his dream degree.
-He currently works for a small web and design agency called Dom & Tom Inc. with some friends on the 32nd floor of Tribune Tower in Chicago.
-His duties include web development, social media management, and graphic and interactive design, he is now a full-time freelance composer and music producer for games and films.
+After working for a small web and design agency called Dom & Tom Inc. on the 32nd floor of Tribune Tower in Chicago, where he worked in web development, social media management, and graphic and interactive design, he is now a full-time freelance composer and music producer for games and films.
 During the past year, he composed and produced the music for the games "Trackmania 2 Stadium" and "Trackmania 2 Valley."